ximtech/CronExpression/README.md

 ### Trade-offs

-- Composite quartz fields like: `"0 0 0 1W,15,LW * ?"` is not supported
+- Not all composite quartz fields like: `"0 0 0 1W,15,LW * ?"` is supported
 - No year field support

 ### Add as CPM project dependency